Hormone Imbalance, Not Bipolar Disorder

-Over the past several decades psychiatric diagnostic acumen has improved.
+Over the past several decades, psychiatric diagnostic acumen has improved.
 Diagnostic accuracy has not followed suit.
 More and more people carry psychiatric diagnoses which are inaccurate and have very negative consequences for their lives.
-Arguably the most frequent, popular and incorrect diagnose is Bipolar Disorder (BP), in all of its sundry subtypes and flavors.
-It seems that anyone who is moody, angry, tempermental, objectionable, or who objects to something is BIPOLAR.
+Arguably the most frequent, popular and incorrect diagnose is bipolar disorder (BP), in all of its sundry subtypes and flavors.
+It seems that anyone who is moody, angry, temperamental, objectionable, or who objects to something is bipolar.
 And the proof is in the treatment.
-Load them up with cocktails of Seroquel, Depakote, Abilify, Lithium, SSRIs, Klonopin and Trazadone, and, as they become fat and dopey they are no longer sassy.
+Load them up with cocktails of Seroquel, Depakote, Abilify, Lithium, SSRIs, Klonopin and Trazadone, and, as they become fat and dopey, they are no longer sassy.
 Proof is in the pudding, what?

-Ladies first: There are two subgroups here; really, really bad PMS and really, really bad PMS in conjunction with Stein-Leventhal Syndrome (PCOS-PolyCystic Ovarian Syndrome).
+Ladies first: There are two subgroups here; really, really bad PMS and really, really bad PMS in conjunction with Stein-Leventhal Syndrome (PCOS: polycystic ovary syndrome).

 No, every woman diagnosed with BP who has PMS does not fit this paradigm, just many of them.
 Something to consider.

-In selected cases the BP meds are withdrawn.
+In selected cases, the BP meds are withdrawn.
 The metabolic issues must be addressed; control and suppress androgens to normal female levels, control blood glucose and insulin.
 Then address the PMS.
-AS noted above this usually can be accomplished with Wellbutrin, but is some cases wherein the fluctuations are so erratic and unpredictable that a pulse pattern cannot be established effectively Monoamine Oxidase Inhibitors (MAOIs) are used because it is the surge in MAO that occurs abruptly when a woman’s estrogen drops (and the MAO is the enzyme that degrades all biogenic amines--dopamine, serotonin, noradrenalin, et. al.) and induces the miserable moodiness and symptoms of PMS mistakenly called BP in these cases.
+As noted above, this usually can be accomplished with Wellbutrin, but in some cases wherein the fluctuations are so erratic and unpredictable that a pulse pattern cannot be established effectively, Monoamine Oxidase Inhibitors (MAOIs) are used because it is the surge in MAO that occurs abruptly when a woman’s estrogen drops (and the MAO is the enzyme that degrades all biogenic amines—dopamine, serotonin, noradrenalin, et. al.) and induces the miserable moodiness and symptoms of PMS mistakenly called BP in these cases.

 A sub-group that has been most fascinating are the super fast metabolizers.
-When give transdermal testosterone daily the were feminized by immediate conversion to estrogen.
+When giving transdermal testosterone daily, they were feminized by immediate conversion to estrogen.
 This was not considered a good result by the men and their wives.
 Use of injectable long-acting, slow-release testosterone worked, but not in the traditional 200 mg in the tush every two weeks.
-After a sufficient duration of treatment (in testosterone replacement therapy blood levels can rise swiftly in a few weeks but clinical response can take three months or more) they began to cycle again, often worse.
-This has been called ‘roid rage’ from excessive testosterone but in fact the trouble occurred as the testosterone wore off and the estrogen rose dramatically.
-A sort of male PMS.
-At first we addressed this by increasing frequency of injection, usually with a lower dose (100 mg or each time).
-The result would be an individualized but predicable cycle; 3-6 good days followed by the crash.
+After a sufficient duration of treatment (in testosterone replacement therapy, blood levels can rise swiftly in a few weeks but clinical response can take three months or more), they began to cycle again, often worse.
+This has been called "roid rage" from excessive testosterone but, in fact, the trouble occurred as the testosterone wore off and the estrogen rose dramatically—a sort of male PMS.
+At first, we addressed this by increasing frequency of injection, usually with a lower dose (100 mg each time).
+The result would be an individualized but predicable cycle; three to six good days followed by the crash.
 Yet testosterone levels were pretty even.
 The estrogen levels were cycling down after an injection and skyrocketed with the crash!
 Eureka.

 These men require estrogen blockers, which I leave to my endocrinology colleagues.
-It is fascinating to extrapolate back and wonder how man of these men had excessive estrogen and/or rapid metabloism that precipitated both the spurious diagnosis of BP and caused the hypogonadism
+It is fascinating to extrapolate back and wonder how many of these men had excessive estrogen and/or rapid metabolism that precipitated both the spurious diagnosis of BP and caused the hypogonadism